-On the 23rd of August a group of 25 people, Pakistani, Afghan, Iranian, and Bangladeshi citizens left Bihac on foot to cross the Croatian border and try the “game”.
+On the 23rd of August a group of 25 people, Pakistani, Afghan, Iranian, and Bangladeshi citizens left Bihac on foot to cross the Croatian border and try the “game”, the respondent reported.

-On the 28th of August, according to the respondent, not far from road D42 (approximate coordinates 44°55’22.5 “N 15°32’28.6 “E 44.922905, 15.541266) the group was stopped by the police.
-The police were hiding in the woods, in the respondent’s opinion there were some cameras installed on a dirt road they had recently crossed.
-He assumes that the police first saw the group through this camera and then prepared to stop them.
-He further reports there were a total of 16 officers that approached them suddenly.
+On the 28th of August, according to the respondent, not far from road D42 (approximate coordinates 44.922905, 15.541266) the group was stopped by uniformed men.
+These men were hiding in the woods, in the respondent’s opinion there were some cameras installed on a dirt road that they had recently crossed.
+He assumes that the men in uniform first saw the group through this camera and then prepared to stop them.
+He further reports there were a total of 16 uniformed men that approached them suddenly.

 “We heard gunshots, we got scared.
 A lot of times it can be thieves taking everything away from you and you can’t go any further but this time it was the police.
 I stopped, someone else ran.”

 The interviewee reports that the 2,3 people who ran away were caught and ended up getting beaten even harder.
 However, according to the respondent, everyone was beaten, including minors, with wooden sticks found in the woods.
 “They beat the people who had stopped to intimidate them so that we would not run away.”

 The respondent reports that they were left for 2-3 hours in a prone position, on a dirt road, until some men in uniform (according to the respondent’s description belonging to the special forces Interventna Jednica Policija (IJP) ) returned with the three fugitives.
 Those three men had apparently visible signs of violence and beatings.
 The respondent reports that the three fugitives were all crying.

 The group was subsequently put into a van and the interviewee reports that the officers drove them for 4 to 5 hours.
 “It was impossible to breathe.
 Some were sick and vomiting.
 They drove very fast and jerkily, they did it on purpose.”